 Sitting beyond the shadow of her destiny, Vika sips her Krāslavas beer.
 From gunmetal to clear blue her eyes veer as she celebrates her freedom: Once I’d have been condemned to die here.
 The grinding of a streetcar rounding a curve leads to a conversation about Frida Kahlo; a palimpsest of graffiti under peeling paint leads to an exchange about John Lennon: Vika says her father once got arrested for writing ‘Beatles’ on a wall.
 Tar and rust and gasoline, oily brine and dust: Vika rubs her eyes and slips on her sunglasses.
 She smiles as I stare through her grey-green disguise; holding her gaze, I caress her cheek.

-The third of four daughters, Frida Kahlo found an anchor for her identity in the figure of her father, “with his generous character, refined and intelligent, and his courage, because, despite having suffered from epilepsy for sixty years, he never stopped working and he fought against Hitler”, she was proud to say.
+The third of four daughters, Frida Kahlo found an anchor for her identity in the figure of her father, ‘with his generous character, refined and intelligent, and his courage, because’, as she was proud to say, ‘despite having suffered from epilepsy for sixty years, he never stopped working and he fought against Hitler’.
 Very early she learned how to care for him during his epileptic fits.
 She shared with him the same experience of fragility, sickness and solitude.
 Germano-Hungarian, Guillermo Kahlo was an official photographer of Mexico’s cultural heritage during the dictatorship of Porfirio Diaz.
 He shared with Frida his passion for the art and archaeology of Mexico.